D.B. Cooper's identity: Author claims infamous criminal was his best friend

 "I still did know if I was going through with it," Reca says.

 Laurin's memoir is called "D.B.
 Cooper & Me: A Criminal, A Spy, My Best Friend."
-He also claims to have documentation about ow the $200,000 was spent, and a life working for risky government contractors after the hijacking.
+He also claims to have documentation about how the $200,000 was spent, and a life working for risky government contractors after the hijacking.

-ABC7 Eyewitness News reached out to the FBI for comment, but have no heard back.
+ABC7 Eyewitness News reached out to the FBI for comment, but have not heard back.